etaleinc/coinAPI-data/README.txt

 * The programs whose name begins in 'get_' iterate the corresponding function 'request_' (imported from mp_functions.py) over time, automating the data collection.

+* The programs whose name begins in 'upload_' open files with corresponding data and prepare it for further manipulation.
+Implicitly they download requestes data if corresponding file does not exist.

 * The programs whose name begins in 'compute_' transform data from one form to another.
-For example, compute_log_returns.py transforms exchange rates into log returns.
+For example, compute_log_returns.py loads exchange rates via 'upload_rates' function, and then transforms it into log returns.
 If data is not available, the corresponding file contains only '{}'.

-* The programs whose name begins in 'upload_' open files with corresponding data and prepare it for further manipulation.
-Implicitly they download requestes data if corresponding file does not exist.

 * Makefile controls the pipeline of data transformation.
-It loads exchange rates and dumps log returns.
+At the present time, it only loads exchange rates and dumps log returns.

 * run_makefile.py manages execution of Makefile via python script.